RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-cnv.md

 Make sure that the namespace it will be installed to is "**openshift-cnv**" - it should be the default entry, but make sure.
-When you're ready, press the **'Install'** button.
+When you're ready, press the blue **'Install'** button.
 After a minute or two you'll see that the operator has been configured successfully:

 <img  border="1" src="img/ocp-virt-operatore-install-success.png"/>

 Next we need to deploy the HyperConverged resource, which, in addition to the OpenShift Virtualization operator, creates and maintains an OpenShift Virtualization Deployment for the cluster.
 This may raise some questions about "hyperconverged infrastructures", however this relates to the fact that we're converging virtual machines and containers, and is how an "instance" of OpenShift Virtualization is instantiated - it does not impact the relation between compute and storage as we will see later in the labs.
-Click on "**Create HyperConverged**" in the same screen to proceed.
+Click on "**Create HyperConverged**", as a required operand, in the same screen to proceed.

-This will open the next screen where we can accept all the defaults for this lab - for production use, there are many additional flags, parameters, and attributes that can be applied at this stage, for example enabling tech-preview features, specifying host devices that can be utilised, implementing CPU masks, and so on.
+This will open the next screen where we can (again) accept all the defaults for this lab - for production use, there are many additional flags, parameters, and attributes that can be applied at this stage, for example enabling tech-preview features, specifying host devices that can be utilised, implementing CPU masks, and so on.
 Continue the installation by click on "**Create**" at the bottom.

 <img  border="1" src="img/ocp-virt-operatore-create-HyperC.png"/>